StMarou/Musculoskeletal-X-Ray-Classification/README.md

-However, given that a little more than half of the training instances were used for training and the complexity of the resulting model was almost three times bigger DenseNet169’s, the model was prone to overfitting.
+However, given that a little more than half of the training instances were used for training and the complexity of the resulting model was almost three times bigger than DenseNet169’s, the model was prone to overfitting.
 To combat with this problem, the dimension of the final layer before the output layer was reduced, and dropout was applied.
 In particular, a 1x1 convolutional layer